pushkarv/machine-learning/projects/capstone/report.md

 The use of grayscaled images with histogram equalization vs. color images had slight differences in model training.
 When looking at the final model, the validation loss when trained with color images was smaller than the validation loss when trained with grayscale/histogram equalized images, and respectively, the training/validation accuracy was higher as well.
 This leads to the question as to whether colored images may provide information about the features in each image, or whether the colors may lead to further confusion across classifications.

-#### *Model Testing / Robustness*
+#### *Model Testing*

-In order to determine the robustness of the final model, unseen images were predicted by the model and manual validation was performed to verify whether classification is being done as expected and any variations from the nominal training data has an impact on classification.
+In order to determine the robustness of the final model, ***unseen/unlabeled images*** were predicted by the model and manual validation was performed to verify whether classification is being done as expected and any variations from the nominal training data has an impact on classification.

 |                                                              |                                                              |                                                              |                                                              |                                                              |                                                              |
 | :----------------------------------------------------------: | :----------------------------------------------------------: | ------------------------------------------------------------ | ------------------------------------------------------------ | ------------------------------------------------------------ | ------------------------------------------------------------ |